-- financial support provided through the Agency's participant funding program, or other sources as specified in the Agreement; - Indigenous community representatives may participate in discussions of and receive and provide information through the associated Technical Advisory Group; - engagement of Indigenous groups by the Committee may include participation in community meetings, open houses or other forms of engagement to be defined through discussions between the Committee and Indigenous groups; and - opportunity will be provided to review the draft Regional Assessment Report and submit comments to the federal Crown (and share with the Committee).
+- financial support provided through the Agency's participant funding program; - Indigenous community representatives may participate in discussions of and receive and provide information through the associated Technical Advisory Group; - engagement of Indigenous groups by the Committee may include participation in community meetings, open houses or other forms of engagement to be defined through discussions between the Committee and Indigenous groups; and - opportunity will be provided to review the draft Regional Assessment Report and submit comments to the federal Crown (and share with the Committee for its consideration).

-Note: this period commenced in April 2019 with the finalization of the Agreement and the appointment of the Regional Assessment Committee.
+Note: this period commenced in April 2019 with the finalization of the Agreement and the appointment of the Regional Assessment Committee, and this period will conclude once the Committee's Final Report is released.

-3. Potential ongoing consultations following the Committee's Report:
+3. Potential consultations following the Committee's Final Report: